A travel itinerary for 3 days in Cape Town, South Africa. Perfect for budget travelers!

 As my blog is geared towards budget travelers, I’ll only recommend one type of accommodation in Cape Town: hostels!

 I personally stayed at the Cat and Moose Backpackers Lodge and I loved my stay here.
+But they are no longer listed on Hostelworld, unfortunately!

 I loved this hostel because I met a few really nice people here, some of whom were locals.